 * Galaxy, Wynn compete in the Chinese casino hub Macau

-March 23 (Reuters) - Steve Wynn, the former chief executive of Wynn Resorts Ltd, has agreed to sell all his remaining 8 million shares in the firm in a dramatic exit of the casino and hotel company he founded over 16 years ago.
+March 23 (Reuters) - Steve Wynn, the former chief executive of Wynn Resorts Ltd, is selling all his remaining 8 million shares in the firm in a dramatic exit of the casino and hotel enterprise he founded over 16 years ago.

-Macau casino operator Galaxy Entertainment has agreed to buy 5.3 million shares of Wynn Resorts at $175 per share, giving them around a 5 percent stake in the operator which has resorts in Las Vegas and Macau.
+In a surprise move, Macau casino operator Galaxy Entertainment said it has agreed to buy 5.3 million shares of Wynn Resorts at $175 per share, giving them around a 5 percent stake in the operator which has resorts in Las Vegas and Macau.

 Galaxy is one of six licensed operators in the world's largest gambling hub of Macau and competes with Wynn along with Sands China, MGM China and Melco Resorts .